Frojd/Wagtail-Pipit/docs/running-python-locally.md

 pip install -r requirements/local.txt
 ```

-Tip: If you are having issues installing `psycopg2` becase your are lacking postgres, replace `psycopg2` with `psycopg2-binary`
+Tip: If you are having issues installing `psycopg2` because your are lacking postgres, replace `psycopg2` with `psycopg2-binary`

 - Start docker